gemhue/rainbowbot/README.md

 ## 📰 RSS Feeds 📰

+> [!WARNING]
+> These commands are unstable.
+They work anywhere from unreliably to not at all.
+Use them at your own risk.
+A complete rewrite is likely required.

 These commands allow you to easily assign and unassign RSS feeds to Webhooks to post new entries automatically.

 ### 📰 Setup Webhook